 Likewise, if a freelancer hires lawyers, accountants, or other consultants that help them make decisions about their business, it can be a tax write-off.

-Taking courses and attending conferences related to one's line of work is considered a business expense that must be reported to the IRS.
+Taking courses and attending conferences related to one's line of work is considered a business education expense that must be reported to the IRS.
 Membership dues one pays for being a part of a professional organization can also be deducted.

 Social networking and taking out clients for drinks and meals to discuss projects is, for many freelancers, an essential part of soliciting work.
 Deducting these expenditures is common practice, though there are rigid limits set by the IRS on what qualifies for a business meal deduction: the price of such a meeting should never be extravagant.